 - Radiation barrier

 Here is the part that sucks about WaterBricks.
 Compared to other water storage containers, they are pricey.

 You can save a lot of money by purchasing WaterBricks in bulk, but the cost is still high compared to other options.

 There is this 5-gallon option which is a bit cheaper per gallon.
 However, they don’t stack nearly as well, aren’t as tough, and are hard to pour (no spigot is available).

-Another option would be to get standard 5-gallon water jugs, but buy a storage shelf like this one.
-But remember that those jugs degrade, so you’ll have to get new jugs every couple years or so.
+Another option would be to get standard 5-gallon water jugs but buy a storage shelf like this one.
+But remember that those jugs degrade, so you’ll have to get new jugs every couple of years.

 Pros/Cons of WaterBricks